-If you have been injured because of an untraced driver or hit and run driver who was uninsured report the accident to the police.
+If you have been injured because of an untraced driver or in a hit and run inform police of the incident.
 This is a requirement to make a claim through the Motor Insurance Bureau.
-In order to claim compensation through the MIB for a hit and run accident, you may need to provide proof you were not at fault.
+In order to seek compensation through the MIB for a hit and run, you may need to provide proof you were not at fault.

-If you have been injured because of an uninsured, untraced or hit and run driver, Advice.co.uk can help you.
-Our panel of solicitors can negotiate with the Motor Insurance Bureau to settle your claim and ensure you are awarded the optimum amount of compensation you could be entitled to.
+If you have pain and suffering because of an uninsured, untraced or hit and run driver, Advice.co.uk can help you.
+Our panel of solicitors can negotiate with the Motor Insurance Bureau to settle your case and ensure you are awarded the optimum amount of compensation you could be entitled to.

 - Call our helpline on 0161 696 9685.